 The fact that they wear leather apparel likewise betrays the two brothers’ reconnection with their human roots.
 The only source for leather in the Forbidden Woods would be the local village, and the younger brother wields a Hunter’s Axe and Blunderbuss as a member of the League.
-Therefore, in forming a covenant with the resident League master, it is safe to assume that the adult twins also reintegrated into human society — given they were dumped on the snake side, they are foreign-born and so would be treated like any other outsider wandering into this settlement.
+Therefore, in forming a covenant with the resident League master, it is safe to assume that the adult twins also reintegrated into human society — given that they were dumped on the snake-infested side, they are foreign-born and so would be treated like any other outsider wandering into the settlement.
 As the description to their equipment details, they both recalled that they were men rather than beasts, appropriately becoming beast hunters.
 Outside that thematic significance, however, the brothers’ reason for this choice of occupation was likely two-fold.

 Mask of the Madaras twins, residents of the Forbidden Forest.
 Likely that of the older brother.

 The twins grew up along with a poisonous snake without even words, went on to remember their human identity, and became hunters.
 It is said that they discovered the “insect” within their beloved snake, and that the younger brother then killed the older.